Open-Systems-Pharmacology/OSPSuite.Documentation/Japanese_Population/Report.md

 A knowledge-driven PBPK population for Japanese was successfully developed.
 Anatomical and physiological maturation from birth to 30 years of life were informed based on literature information and subsequently integrated into a whole-body PBPK approach.

 Besides comprehensive information on most parameters, no studies matching the inclusion criteria were retrieved for muscle, skin and the gastrointestinal organs.
-In contrast to studies on change in organ volume during the aging process, studies on blood-flow rates and CO distribution were sparse or used questionable analytical methods.
-Here, knowledge from Europeans was derived to inform the PBPK database.
+In contrast to studies on change in organ volume during the aging process, studies on blood-flow rates and cardiac output distribution were sparse or used questionable analytical methods.
+Here, knowledge from Europeans was derived to inform the PBPK population database.
 In addition, model-specific parameters such as vascular, interstitial or cellular organ fractions were assumed to be equal between Europeans and Japanese.

 In this study, parameters relevant to a PBPK approach were gathered by a comprehensive review of the literature, and they were integrated into a knowledge-driven PBPK approach for Japanese that captures whole-body physiology.
 This methodology enables an age-dependent description of concentration-time profiles from birth to 30 years of age.